 |Type:||Trad, Aid, 300 ft (91 m), 3 pitches|

 |Shared By:||J. Thompson on Apr 7, 2011|

-Pitch #2: Climb up the obvious corner above.
+Pitch #2.
+Climb up the obvious corner above.
 Start with a few free moves to gain the varnished corner.
 Pass 1 fixed piton.
-When the varnish ends move around the bulge to the left.
+When the varnish ends, move around the bulge to the left.
 A few more moves gets you into a short chimney section.
 Climb up and onto the HUGE ledge on the right.
-This pitch will go clean easily, free is doubtful.
-5.8 A2-, 100ft.
+This pitch will go clean easily but free is doubtful, 5.8 A2-, 100 feet.

-Pitch #3: Climb up the final summit spire.
-There are multiple bolts to lead the way.
-5.9 A1.
-60ft.
+Pitch #3.
+Climb up the final summit spire.
+There are multiple bolts to lead the way, 5.9 A1.
+60 feet.

 Rappel the route to descend.
-All anchors are bomber.
+All the anchors are bomber.

 The tower was first climbed via a different route by Dougald Macdonald, Randy Day, and Dave Goldstein.
 ENJOY!